 If you haven’t heard about the video sharing app TikTok in the past couple years, you can officially consider yourself out of the loop.
-TikTok is currently one of the most popular mobile apps globally and its user base continues to grow in dramatic fashion on a daily basis.
+TikTok is currently one of the most popular mobile apps globally, and its user base continues to grow dramatically on a daily basis.

 TikTok is a social networking service that focuses on video sharing.
 Owned by the Chinese firm ByteDance, the app is used by people to create a variety of short-form videos that feature different themes, such as dances, comedy, and education.

-Duration of videos made on the app range between 15 seconds to three minutes.
-The popularity of TikTok gave rise to numerous viral trends, music trends, and internet celebrities often referred to as “influencers”.
+The duration of videos made on the app range between 15 seconds to three minutes.
+The popularity of TikTok gave rise to numerous viral trends, music trends, and internet celebrities often referred to as influencers.

-This social media platform also paved way for users to create content not just for fun but also to earn money as companies were allowed to advertise on TikTok to reach their targeted demographic via influencer marketing.
+This social media platform also paved the way for users to create content not just for fun but also to earn money, as companies are allowed to advertise on TikTok to reach their targeted demographic via influencer marketing.

 Downloading the TikTok App

 ByteDance launched the TikTok mobile app for both Android and iOS users in 2017.
 The app is free to download and use.
-TikTok offers in-app purchases of coins that can exchanged for gifts which could be given to live streamers.
+TikTok offers in-app purchases in the form of coins that can be exchanged for gifts that can be given to live streamers.

 The Android version of the app is can be downloaded from the Google Play Store and is currently rated at 4.4 out of 5 stars based on more than 11 million user reviews.
 It has a file size of 88 MB and requires devices to run on Android 4.4 and up.